amorimleonardo/cupid.js/README.md

 ```

-Edit the `secrets.js` file and put your facebook profile id and your access token
+Edit the `secrets.js` file in `assets` and put your facebook profile id and your access token

 ```javascript
 let secrets = {